-Dogs usually sleep close together in their pack, its sleeping on your pillow might be a form of acceptance of you being its leader.
+Dogs usually sleep close together in their pack, but sleeping on your pillow might be a form of acceptance of you being its leader.

-When lying in bed, the most ventilated are is your pillow so your dog would choose this spot for a better sleep.
+When lying in bed, the most ventilated are is your pillow so your dog would choose this spot for a night of better sleep.

 You might wonder why it chooses your pillow and not the one belonging to your partner.
-Dogs would stay closer to the person they consider to be in charge and also, are more attached too.
+Dogs would stay closer to the person they consider to be in charge and are more attached.

-If you have children, maybe your dog will choose to sleep their room.
+If you have children, maybe your dog will choose to sleep in their room.

-As are the smallest of your “pack” and you being the” leader of the pack”, your dog feels they are more vulnerable and wants to do his best to protect them.
+As are the smallest of your “pack” and you being the” leader of the pack”, your dog feels they are more vulnerable and wants to do its best to protect them.

 How to stop your dog sleeping on your pillow?

-If you want to put a stop to this habit, make sure you provide your dog a comfortable place to sleep in.
+If you want to stop this habit, make sure you provide your dog with a comfortable place to sleep in.